Nezumi's First Love: Other

 The series had a collaboration with the band Creep Hyp in a music video of their song "Mamagoto" on May 19, 2025.

 Reception

 The series was recommended by fellow manga artist Katsuhisa Minami.
+It was also recommended by the Canadian singer-songwriter The Weeknd.

 The series was nominated for the tenth Next Manga Awards in the print category, and ranked 12th out of 41 nominees.
 Along with Cosmos, the series ranked ninth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2025 for male readers.
 The series also ranked eighth in the Nationwide Bookstore Employees' Recommended Comics list of 2025.
 It was nominated for the 49th Kodansha Manga Award in the general category in 2025.
+It has also been nominated for the 50th edition in 2026 in the same category.